onincodes/iOS-Developer-Portfolio/README.md

 <img src="https://i.imgur.com/yYF3oys.png" alt="Alt Text">

+<div align="center"> I'm a Graphic Designer/UX Designer who fell in love with coding and am now a self-taught iOS Developer.
+I ♥️ SwiftUI. </div>

+---

-# Shifter App - A Commuter's Friend
+## Shifter App - A Commuter's Friend

 This is a personal project of mine that made me fall in love with coding.
 It all started with an idea based on a real-life experience.